What Is Truth?

 B. Support network formation

-C. Strategies to progress from a plateau
+C. Strategies to progress after deadlock

-Technical readiness includes forming the necessary muscle memory and creating a personalised game plan and competition strategy.
-This quadrant lies halfway toward physical preparation.
-Even though the core approach and expected support are discussed in the modules, the responsibility for providing the appropriate curriculum and class structure belongs to the school and its trainers.
-The expectations discussed in the modules include:
+The core approach and the expected support for effective training are discussed in the modules, the responsibility for providing the appropriate curriculum and peer support belongs to the school and its trainers.
+The areas discussed in the modules are below.

 A. Club support and class structure review